 Let’s Compare Two Of The Best Beachside Destinations In Panama

 When it comes to finding your personal paradise in Panama there are many factors that come into play.
-Santa Catalina and Puerto Armuelles look similar on paper.
-Both are on the Pacific coast and are small fishing villages.
-Santa Catalina is an hour and a half from Soná, while Puerto is the same distance from David.
-Both towns have small expat communities and homes for sale at modest prices.
+Santa Catalina and Puerto Armuelles look similar on paper… Both are on the Pacific coast and are small fishing villages… Both are about a 90-minute drive from city conveniences… Both have small expat communities and homes for sale at modest prices.
 But which one would suit you best?

 Santa Catalina is nestled among huge old-growth trees, shading the streets and a mix of sandy beaches and rocky cliffside.
 The roads run through fields toward the shore.
 The town has the feel of a small remote village.
 Santa Catalina is also a jumping-off point to Coiba Island.
 Its accessibility to the island and surrounding archipelago makes it a prime location for tourists.
 Each day dozens of boats take groups on snorkeling and diving trips to these remote islands.

 So, how does Puerto Armuelles compare…?
 The town found its place on the map in 1927 when Chiquita Banana came calling.
 The company built the town as it exists today, complete with housing for workers, roads, sewers, and a railroad.

 The Future Of These Beach Towns